 At the wishes of Hershey's family, give your dog an extra hug, belly rub, and treat in memory of the best dog our family could have ever asked for.
 They are forever grateful for how Hershey grew along with them and showed them how to love him and to ultimately love each other.
 Thank you Hershey,…run to the bridge.
 See you later.

-To send flowers to Hershey's family, please visit our floral section.
+To send flowers to the family or plant a tree in memory of Hershey Dominic Diaz, please visit our floral store.